nick-kanakis/Data-Structures/src/gr/personal/datastructures/trie/Trie.md

 |:-------:|:-------:|:-------:|:-------:|
 | O(M) | O(M) | O(M) | O(M) |

-Where `M` is the maximum key length
+Where `M` is the maximum world length

 ## Space Complexity
 Let `w` be the amount of words in the trie and